Oyelowo/surreal-orm/surreal-orm/docs/en/src/transactions.md

-# Transaction Management in SurrealDB ORM
+# Transaction Management in Surreal ORM

-SurrealDB ORM provides transaction management capabilities to ensure the integrity and consistency of database operations.
+Surreal ORM provides transaction management capabilities to ensure the integrity and consistency of database operations.
 This allows you to group multiple database operations into a single atomic unit that can be committed or canceled as a whole.
-This documentation covers the Begin Transaction, Commit Statement, and Cancel Transaction features in SurrealDB ORM.
+This documentation covers the Begin Transaction, Commit Statement, and Cancel Transaction features in Surreal ORM.

 ## Table of Contents